nextensio/docs/content/en/Architecture/policyattr/_index.md

 * The routing policy will look something like this based on the two strategies outlined earlier to route "fulltime" employees to AWS data center and everyone else to the DO data center:

-Option 1: without using host attributes
+Option 1: without using App attributes
 ```
 default route_tag = "do"
 route_tag = prefix1 {
+      # Rule-1 statements in 'Easy' mode
       user.service == "appx.awesomecustomer.com"
       user.employment == "fulltime"
       prefix1 := "aws"
 }
 route_tag = prefix2 {
+      # Rule-2 statements in 'Easy' mode
       user.service == "appy.awesomecustomer.com"
       user.employment == "fulltime"
       prefix2 := "aws"
 }

-Option 2: using host attributes as reference data
+Option 2: using App attributes as reference data ('Expert' mode)

 default route_tag = "do"
 route_tag = prefix {